abdulmoeed3737/shopify-theme-sections/video-reviews-section/README.md

 Follow these steps to add the Video Reviews Section to your Shopify store:

 1. **Copy the Code**:
-   - Copy the code from the `influencer-reviews-section.liquid` file.
+   - Copy the code from the `video-reviews-section.liquid` file.

 2. **Access Shopify Theme Code**:
    - Log in to your Shopify store dashboard.